qingmei2/MVVM-Architecture/README.md

 # MVVM-Rhine

-the MVVM using RxJava and Android databinding.
+The MVVM using RxJava and Android databinding.

-> Development environment：AndroidStudio 3.3+
+> Development environment：Android Studio 3.3+

 ### Android Jetpack